 Ronin (1998)

-The movie starts with Robert De Niro walking down the long stairs at Rue Drevet in Montmartre, before meeting the crew inside the bar on the corner.
-The building has been demolished and the interior was all in a studio, but it’s a nice scene.
+The movie starts with Sam (Robert De Niro) walking down the long stairs at Rue Drevet in Montmartre, before meeting the crew inside the bar on the corner.
+The building has been demolished and the bar interior was all in a studio, but it’s a nice scene.

 Saving Private Ryan (1998)

-In the emotional intro scene, the digitally aged character of Matt Damon walks across the endless fields of white crosses in the American cemetery at Colleville-sur-Mer.
-This is located close to the Omaha beach and other places where the action took place during Operation Overlord in 1945.
+In the emotional intro scene, the digitally aged character of Ryan (Matt Damon) walks across the endless fields of white crosses in the American cemetery at Colleville-sur-Mer.
+This is located close to the Omaha beach and other places where the invasion took place during Operation Overlord in 1945.

 The International (2009)